ART 3D03 PRACTICAL ISSUES STUDIO ART

 - Topics and Readings

-Art 3D03 is designed to familiarize students with a wide range of topics associated with the practical aspects of art.
-This course focuses on professionalism.
-Students will have an opportunity to submit proposals for paid commissions, conduct research and present their findings to their peers in regularly scheduled seminars.
+Art 3D03 is designed to familiarize students with a wide range of topics associated with the practical aspects of art focused on professionalism.
+Students will have an opportunity to conduct research and present their findings to their peers in regularly scheduled seminars.
 Projects, workshops, discussion sessions and peer assessment exercises will challenge the student to consider a range of issues related to creating, exhibiting, documenting and forming opinions on works of art.
+This course is for students registered in Level III or Level IV Art.

 Textbooks, Materials & Fees: